K0I05/esp32-s3/README.md

  Above peripheral drivers have been tested, validated with a logic analyzer, and still under development.
 If any problems arise please feel free to log an issue.

 # ESP Data-Logger
 User friendly table based data logging for measurement and control use-cases.
+See examples for more details.

+Copyright (c) 2024 Eric Gionet (gionet.c.eric@gmail.com)